 The difference between fractionated coconut oil and regular coconut oil is that fractionated coconut oil has had its long-chain triglycerides removed.This makes it less oily and suitable for moisturizing dry skin.
 It also always stays in liquid form, which makes it useful for massages and self care.

 Read More: Fractionated Coconut Oil

-- Hydrate and renew your skin tone with this rich oil that is teeming with essential and trace minerals.
+Hydrate and renew your skin tone with this rich oil from avocados that is teeming with essential and trace minerals.
 Apply it to your face regularly to reduce pore size and remove impurities.

 Read More: Avocado Oil

 NOTE: Always check to make sure there are no allergies (nuts or other substances) when giving or receiving a massage.
 Don’t hesitate to call ahead to ask about the ingredients in the massage oil when going to a spa.